ahegde06/fcc-response-web-design-p3/README.md

 # fcc-response-web-design-p3

+FreeCodeCamp - Responsive Web Design Course - Building a Product Landing Page

-"Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/RKRbwL."
+From the FreeCodeCamp project description:"Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/RKRbwL."

 I decided to go a bit further than the baseline webpage above and have some fun with the UI.